Nobel Prize in Physiology or Medicine: Medals

+The Physiology or Medicine medal has a portrait of Alfred Nobel in left profile on the obverse.
+The medal was designed by Erik Lindberg.
+The reverse of the medal depicts the 'Genius of Medicine holding an open book in her lap, collecting the water pouring out from a rock in order to quench a sick girl's thirst'.
+It is inscribed "Inventas vitam iuvat excoluisse per artes" ("It is beneficial to have improved (human) life through discovered arts") an adaptation of "inventas aut qui vitam excoluere per artes" from line 663 from book 6 of the Aeneid by the Roman poet Virgil.
+A plate below the figures is inscribed with the name of the recipient.
+The text "REG.
+UNIVERSITAS MED.
+CHIR.
+CAROL." denoting the Karolinska Institute is also inscribed on the reverse.

+Between 1902 and 2010 the Nobel Prize medals were struck by the Myntverket, the Swedish royal mint, located in Eskilstuna.
+In 2011 the medals were made by the Det Norske Myntverket in Kongsberg.
+The medals have been made by Svenska Medalj in Eskilstuna since 2012.

 Diplomas

 Nobel laureates receive a diploma directly from the King of Sweden.
-Each diploma is uniquely designed by the prize-awarding institutions for the laureate that receives it.
+Each diploma is uniquely designed by the prize-awarding institutions for the laureate who receives it.
 In the case of the Nobel Prize in Physiology or Medicine, that is the Nobel Assembly at Karolinska Institute.
 Well-known artists and calligraphers from Sweden are commissioned to create it.
 The diploma contains a picture and text which states the name of the laureate and a citation as to why they received the prize.

 Award money

 At the awards ceremony, the laureate is given a document indicating the award sum.
 The amount of the cash award may differ from year to year, based on the funding available from the Nobel Foundation.
 For example, in 2009 the total cash awarded was 10 million SEK (US$1.4 million), but in 2012, the amount was 8 million Swedish Krona, or US$1.1 million.
 If there are two laureates in a particular category, the award grant is divided equally between the recipients, but if there are three, the awarding committee may opt to divide the grant equally, or award half to one recipient and a quarter to each of the two others.